 Location, Location, Location

 Before signing your lease, you’ll want to make sure you are in close proximity to school, work, or wherever day-to-day life takes you.
 Take a tour of the community or actually drive your daily commute before signing your lease to familiarize yourself real-time.
-Lucky for Clemson students, EPOCH is just a 5-minute drive from campus, and is right on Lake Hartwell, giving you a perfect living and learning balance.
-We also provide a convenient shuttle service to save you from the hassle of finding parking on campus.
+Lucky for Clemson students, EPOCH student living is just a 5-minute drive from campus, and is right on Lake Hartwell, giving you a perfect living and learning balance.
+We also provide a convenient private shuttle service to save you from the hassle of finding parking on campus.

 Know What’s Included